 - Why it is so physically and mentally empowering for an individual to be in tune with their menstrual cycle and reproductive health.

-- What needs to change as we teach menstrual healthcare and sex ed
+- What needs to change as we teach menstrual healthcare and sex education

 - Not everyone that bleeds is a woman, and not every woman bleeds